PatrickFRR/Data_Science_Python/README.md

 - Utilize shape manipulation and copying methods
 - Demonstrate how to execute linear algebraic functions
 - Build basic programs using NumPy

+3. Scientific Computing with Python (SciPy)

+- Explain the importance of SciPy
+- List the characteristics of SciPy
+- Explain sub-packages of SciPy
+- Discuss SciPy sub-packages, such as optimization, integration, linear algebra, statistics.